pbakondy/ng-cordova-settings/README.md

 Store and read settings permanently on local filesystem in Cordova/Ionic projects.

-When you run your application in device ng-cordova-settings writes in the local filesystem (with cordova-plugin-file) and the system logs (with console.log).
+When you run your application in device ng-cordova-settings uses the local filesystem (with cordova-plugin-file) and the system logs (with console.log).

-When you run your application in browser with "ionic serve" the ng-cordova-settings uses browsers localStorage and the browser console (with console.log).
+When you run your application in browser with <code>ionic serve</code> the ng-cordova-settings uses browsers localStorage and the browser console (with console.log).

 ## Dependencies